iZUMi-kyouka/tp/docs/UserGuide.md

 Format: `undo​`

 Example usage scenarios:
-- An additional Japanese name is added to recruit John
 - Recruit Li is deleted
-- All recruits are accidentally cleared
+- The user accidentally clears all recruits
-- The undo command is typed to restore all the recruits
+- The undo command is executed to restore all the recruits
 - The user realised that recruit Lee was meant to be deleted instead of Li
-- The undo command is typed again to undo deletion of recruit Li
+- The undo command is executed again to undo deletion of recruit Li

 <br>